Responding to Climate Change

 [Case Study] CITIZEN WATCH

-Citizen Watch Co., Ltd. has switched the electricity used at its Tokyo Works where its head office is located and at Tokorozawa Works, to electricity derived from renewable energy sources that is virtually CO2-free, resulting in an annual reduction of approximately 13,000 tons of CO2 emissions.
-As a result, all electricity used at Citizen Watch Co., Ltd.’'s main domestic works has been switched to renewable energy.
-The electricity to be introduced has been granted non-fossil certificates designated for renewable energy procured by TEPCO Energy Partner, Incorporated.
+CITIZEN WATCH has switched the electricity used at its Tokyo Works, where its head office is located, and at the Tokorozawa Works to virtually CO2-free electricity derived from renewable energy sources, resulting in an annual reduction of approximately 11,700 tons of CO2 emissions.
+As a result, all electricity used at the company's main domestic works has been switched to renewable energy-sourced electricity.
+The electricity we have introduced is granted a non-fossil certificate with a designation as renewable energy-sourced power procured by TEPCO Energy Partner, Incorporated.

-CITIZEN FINEDEVICE has installed solar panels on the premises of its Kitamimaki Plant in Tomi-Shi, Nagano Prefecture, as part of its activities to combat global warming and realize a carbon-free society and began operation on March 27, 2023.
-The maximum output of the facility is 400 kW, and the projected annual CO2 reduction is “"243.6 tons.”
-This is equivalent to the amount of CO2 absorbed by approximately 17,400 50-year-old cedar trees.
-The electricity generated is supplied to the plant’'s factories.
+CITIZEN FINEDEVICE has installed solar panels on the premises of its Kitamimaki Works in Tomi City, Nagano Prefecture, as part of its activities to combat global warming and realize a carbon-free society and began operation on March 27, 2023.
+With a maximum annual capacity of 400 kW, these solar panels are predicted to contribute to a CO2 emissions reduction of 243.6 tons per year.
+This is equivalent to the amount of CO2 absorbed by approximately 17,400 fifty-year-old cedar trees.
+The electricity generated is supplied to the factories on the works.

 Photo

-To promote the use of renewable energy to reduce CO2 emissions as a measure against global warming, CITIZEN WATCH MANUFACTURING CO., LTD. introduced a solar power generation system at the Miyota Saku Plant in Saku-shi, Nagano Prefecture, and started operation on December 14, 2023.
-This will reduce CO2 emissions by approximately 714.9 tons per year.
-4,714 solar panels will be installed on the roof of the Miyota Saku Plant.
-The total panel area is 8,643.2㎡ and annual power generation is 2,033 MWh.
-Saku-shi has one of the longest hours of sunlight in Japan, and the panels are expected to supply approximately 20.4% of the electricity used at Miyota’s Saku Plant, reducing annual CO2 emissions by approximately 714.9 tons.
-This will be the largest reduction in CO2 emissions among The CITIZEN Group’s domestic and overseas business sites.
+To promote the use of renewable energy to reduce CO2 emissions as a measure against global warming, CITIZEN WATCH MANUFACTURING CO., LTD. introduced a solar power generation system at the Miyota Saku Factory in Saku City, Nagano Prefecture, and started operation on December 14, 2023.
+This will contribute to a CO2 emissions reduction of approximately 714.9 tons per year.
+The solar panels installed on the roof of the Miyota Saku Factory total 4,714, with a total surface area of 8,643.2 m2 and an annual capacity of 2,033 MWh.
+Saku City is one of the cities with the longest hours of sunlight in Japan, and the panels are expected to supply approximately 20.4% of the electricity used at the Miyota Saku Factory.
+An annual CO2 emissions reduction of approximately 714.9 tons will be the largest achieved at The CITIZEN Group's domestic and overseas business sites.

 Photo